ethan201not404/Math-Mentorship-2024/README.md

 # Math Mentorship Program: January – May 2024

-Welcome to the Math Mentorship Program at the University of Toronto.
-This program is designed for high school students with considerable academic promise who are interested in learning more about research in the Department of Mathematics.
+The Math Mentorship Program at the University of Toronto is designed for high school students with considerable academic promise who are interested in learning more about research in the Department of Mathematics.

 ## Program Overview